 Find Your Title IX Coordinators with AAUW’s Interactive Tool

 All K–12 schools and postsecondary institutions that receive federal funds must designate at least one employee to coordinate their efforts to comply with and carry out their responsibilities under Title IX.
-These Title IX coordinators ensure that all people affected by sex discrimination in schools — students, parents, and employees — are aware of their legal rights, including how to file a complaint.
+These Title IX coordinators ensure that all people affected by sex discrimination in schools — students, parents, and employees — are aware of their legal rights.

 Some of the most egregious and harmful Title IX violations occur when schools fail to have a Title IX coordinator or when a Title IX coordinator does not have the training or authority to oversee compliance with Title IX.
-That’s why the U.S. Department of Education issued new resources for Title IX coordinators to better understand and perform their important job of ensuring that learning environments are free from sex discrimination.
-Find a K–12 or higher education Title IX coordinator below, then deliver this critical resource guide to them!
+That’s why the Department of Education issued resources for Title IX coordinators to better understand and perform their important job of ensuring that learning environments are free from sex discrimination.
+AAUW encourages advocates to deliver this critical resource guide to local Title IX coordinators.

 Help Title IX coordinators carry out their important work with these tools.

 More of the nation’s largest public school districts are now complying with federal requirements to report incidents of sex-based bullying and harassment.